quicwg/base-drafts/draft-ietf-quic-http.md

 head-of-line blocking.
 See that document for additional details.

-An HTTP/3 implementation MAY impose a limit on the maximum size of the header it will accept on an individual HTTP message.
-This limit is conveyed as a number of bytes in the `SETTINGS_MAX_HEADER_LIST_SIZE` parameter.
+An HTTP/3 implementation MAY impose a limit on the maximum size of the header it will accept on an individual HTTP message; encountering a larger message header SHOULD be treated as a stream error of type `HTTP_EXCESSIVE_LOAD`.
+If an implementation wishes to advise its peer of this limit, it can be conveyed as a number of bytes in the `SETTINGS_MAX_HEADER_LIST_SIZE` parameter.
 The size of a header list is calculated based on the uncompressed size of header fields, including the length of the name and value in bytes plus an overhead of 32 bytes for each header field.
-Encountering a message header larger than this value SHOULD be treated as a stream error of type `HTTP_EXCESSIVE_LOAD`.

 ### Request Cancellation